Ads By Traffic Junky removal instructions

 To eliminate Traffic Junky ads our malware researchers recommend scanning your computer with Spyhunter.

-The Internet is full of malicious ads and adware, BWplayer, Fanatical Assistant and Free - Online Radio are just a few examples of apps that are categorized as adware.
-Basically, such apps are promoted as legitimate and useful apps that supposed to provide their users with some useful features and so on.
-Unfortunately, very often that is not the case with them.
-Adware is software that generates revenue for its developers by feeding people with ads without providing them with any value in return.
+The Internet is full of malicious ads and adware.
+BWplayer, Fanatical Assistant, and Free - Online Radio are just some examples of apps that are categorized as adware.
+These apps are promoted as legitimate and useful, supposedly providing 'useful features', however, adware is software that generates revenue for developers by feeding users with ads and without providing any value in return.

 How did adware-type apps install on my computer?

-To trick people into installing various unwanted apps, developers usually use a deceptive marketing method called "bundling".
-In other words, they simply include unwanted apps into setups of other software.
-It means that people often download and install more than they actually wanted.
-To achieve it, developers hide these apps in "Custom", "Advanced" and other similar options/settings other software's setups.
-When people skip download or/and installation steps of various software without checking any included settings, they allow unwanted programs to be installed too.
-Another way to install such apps is by clicking deceptive, shady ads.
+To trick people into installing unwanted apps, developers usually use a deceptive marketing method called "bundling".
+They include unwanted apps into set-ups of other software.
+Therefore, people often download and install additional rogue software.
+Developers hide these apps in "Custom", "Advanced" and other similar options/settings other software set-ups.
+When people skip download/installation steps of regular software without checking settings, they allow unwanted programs to also be installed.
+Clicking deceptive, dubious ads also allows rogue software to infiltrate.

 How to avoid installation of potentially unwanted applications?

-It is important to browse the web, download and software appropriately.
-We recommend to download programs from official and trustworthy websites and to avoid using third party installers, downloaders, torrent clients, eMule (and other Peer-to-Peer networks), dubious websites and so on.
-Download/installation processes should be handled properly too, we do not recommend to finish any of them without checking all "Custom", "Advanced", and other parts of software's setup.
-If a browser causes redirects to questionable websites or/and delivers intrusive, questionable advertisements, it is very likely there is some aware-type installed on a browser.
-We recommend to avoid clicking such ads in the future and to check the list of installed browser apps (extensions, plug-ins or and add-ons).
-If there are any unwanted, suspicious apps, they should be removed immediately.
-It should be applied to programs of this kind installed on the operating system as well.
+Browse the web and download and install software properly.
+Download programs from official and trustworthy websites and avoid using third party installers, downloaders, torrent clients, eMule (and other Peer-to-Peer networks), dubious websites and so on.
+Download/installation processes should also be handled properly.
+Do not finish without checking all "Custom", "Advanced", and other parts of software setups.
+If a browser causes redirects to dubious websites or delivers intrusive, dubious advertisements, it is very likely there is aware-type installed on the browser.
+Avoid clicking these ads and check the list of installed browser apps (extensions, plug-ins, and add-ons).
+If there are any unwanted, suspicious apps on the system, they should be removed immediately.
+Also apply this to unwanted programs installed on the operating system.
 If your computer is already infected with Ads By Traffic Junky, we recommend running a scan with Spyhunter for Windows to automatically eliminate this adware.